RINOS Plot To Bring Back McCarthy To Fund Israeli War: McCarthy Signals He's Open To The Idea

 The GOP is about to throw the country into another middle eastern war.

-Anthony Sabatini, Chairman of the Lake County, FL GOP, is here to share his opinion in deparete Republicans who only care about the globalist uni-party.
+Anthony Sabatini, Chairman of the Lake County, FL GOP, is here to share his opinion in departee Republicans who only care about the globalist uni-party.

 These neocon warmongers are more concerned with the national security of Israel than they are the United States.